-Migration predominately takes place via packaging materials made with recycled fibres.
-These materials can be used at all stages (production, storage and processing of raw materials, transport, refining and production, trade) of the food supply chain.

-The points of entry are possible at all processing stages of a value chain.
+Migration predominately takes place via packaging materials made with recycled fibres; these materials are basically used at all stages (production, storage and processing of raw materials, transport, refining and production stages and trade) of the food supply chain.
+Points of entry may be at all processing stages of a value chain.